SciML/ModelingToolkitCourse/docs/src/lectures/lecture6.md

 - `max_iter` to ensure enough iterations are available

 **Jacobian generation**
 It's also helpful sometimes to play with the Jacobian.
-There are 3 different ways to calculate the Jacobian from ModelingTookit:
+There are 3 different ways to calculate the Jacobian from ModelingToolkit:

 1. analytically, by using `jac=true` keyword given to `ODEProblem`
 2. automatically with automatic differentiation using `autodiff=true` given to the solver algorithms that use Jacobians